THE FLEISHER-JACOBSON PIANO DUO

 In 2006, in Paris, Leon Fleisher received the honor of Commander in the Order of Arts and Letters by the Minister of Culture of the French government.

-Ms. Jacobson studied with Vitya Vronsky at the Cleveland Institute of Music and was introduced to the piano duo repertoire by the duo piano team of Vronsky and Babin.
-Her main musical influence was Leon Fleisher, with whom she worked at the Peabody Conservatory.
+Katherine Jacobson studied with Vitya Vronsky at the Cleveland Institute of Music and was inspired by the duo piano team of Vronsky and Babin.
+Her main musical influence was her mentor and future husband Leon Fleisher, with whom she worked at the Peabody Conservatory.

-Today the Fleisher-Jacobson Duo concertizes world-wide performing piano duo repertoire.
-She serves on the chamber music faculty at the Peabody Conservatory of the Johns Hopkins University.
+Ms. Jacobson serves on the faculty of the Peabody Institute of the Johns Hopkins University.